Canon G7 X Mark II vs Sony A58

 It is notable that the G7X Mark II offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A58 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
+Both the G7X Mark II and the A58 have been discontinued, but can regularly be found used on eBay.
+The A58 was replaced by the Sony A68, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Sony A58 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.